 When considering firepit installation for your home, the following criteria must be met:

-- Firepits (or similar devices such as grills, luminaries, and hibachis) cannot be placed:
+- Firepits (or similar devices such as grills, luminaries, and chimineas) cannot be placed:

-- Within 15 feet of a building or home
+- Within 15 feet of a building, home, or structure

 - On a balcony